guettli/why-i-like-django-and-sap/README.md

 Some of the SAP docs are not available online.
 For example "SAP NetWeaver Remote Function Call (RFC) Software Development Kit (SDK)" can be downloaded here https://support.sap.com/en/product/connectors/nwrfcsdk.html#section_1291717368
 This means I can't find this content if I use my favorite search engine, since my favorite search engine does index only web pages which are available online, not my local disk.

+## SAP Notes are never part of a google search result

+SAP notes are only visible if you have login for the "SAP ONE Support Launchpad".
+This means you favorit search engine can't index them.
+Users can't create hyperlinks to the sap notes in Q+A sites.
+You just can copy+paste the number.
+I have a login to the sap notes.
+That's not the problem.
+But the current situation is not easy, not convenient, not simple, not straight forward.

 ## URLs for docs do not change.